byteface/pypals/README.md

 #pypals

-ported up my first ever python project from several years back from python2 to python3 seeing as I still use it.
+ported up my first ever python project from several years back from python2 to python3

-command line python friends for storing and running python code scripts and snippets.
+command line python friends for storing and running python code scripts and snippets

 	$ python3 run.py
 	$ who are you looking for?